sai24681012/Elevate-Labs-DAY-5/README.md

       jupyter notebook Titanic_EDA.ipynb

 📊 Features Explored
-    -Passenger demographics (Age, Sex, Class)
+    Passenger demographics (Age, Sex, Class)

-    -Survival rates across different groups
+    Survival rates across different groups

-    -Correlation between features
+    Correlation between features

-    -Missing data handling
+    Missing data handling

 🧠 Skills Practiced
-     - Data cleaning and preprocessing
+      Data cleaning and preprocessing

-    -Statistical summaries and visual storytelling
+    Statistical summaries and visual storytelling

-    -Feature relationships and trend identification
+    Feature relationships and trend identification

-    -Markdown documentation and reporting
+    Markdown documentation and reporting

 📎 Dataset Source
     -The Titanic dataset is publicly available from Kaggle and contains information about passengers aboard the RMS Titanic.

 📌 Notes
-    -This project is focused on exploration, not prediction.
+    This project is focused on exploration, not prediction.

-    -No machine learning models are included.
+    No machine learning models are included.

-    -The PDF report contains visual insights and commentary.
+    The PDF report contains visual insights and commentary.